D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Experiments and Analysis

 \subsection{Throughput Analysis}

 We demonstrate that reducing the KV cache with $\text{D}_{2}\text{O}$ significantly enhances real-world throughput, as illustrated in Table~\ref{tab: throughtput}.
 All experiments are conducted using the Llama-3-8B architecture on an A100-80G GPU without CPU offloading.
-The KV cache budget is set to be the same as the length of

-the prompts to maintain the contextual integrity of the input prompts.
+The KV cache budget is set equal to the length of the prompts to maintain the contextual integrity of the input prompts.
 We observe that $\text{D}_{2}\text{O}$ reduces memory usage, enabling larger batch sizes and higher throughput.
-Specifically, as text length increases, $\text{D}_{2}\text{O}$'s throughput advantage over the entire model also grows.
-For example, throughput improves from 2.3$\times$ at the 256+1024 setting to 3.0$\times$ at the 2048+8192 setting, showing $\text{D}_{2}\text{O}$'s efficiency in processing longer texts.
+Specifically, as text length increases, $\text{D}_{2}\text{O}$'s throughput advantage over the full model also grows.
+For example, throughput improves from 2.34$\times$ at the 256+1024 setting to 3.04$\times$ at the 2048+8192 setting, demonstrating $\text{D}_{2}\text{O}$'s efficiency in processing longer texts.
+Moreover, the table above also shows that our method achieves throughput comparable to $\text{H}_{2}\text{O}$ for long sequence inference, with a throughput 3.0-3.1 times that of the Full Model.
+This validates the GPU memory efficiency of our merging strategy in increasing throughput compared to the full cache size.
+While our merging strategy incurs some computational overhead compared to $\text{H}_{2}\text{O}$'s eviction-based strategy, the benefits are clear in long text generation and inference tasks.
+As demonstrated in Table~\ref{tab1:longbench_old} (Longbench Results) and Appendix~\ref{sec: visual of MT bench} (Multi-turn Conversations) in the main text, $\text{D}_{2}\text{O}$ significantly reduces information loss due to eviction, enhancing inference accuracy.
+Furthermore, additional details on computational cost analysis are provided in Appendix~\ref{comp analysis}.